 What kind of background does it take to get into a great law school?
 You might want to look to Plato and Jane Austen instead of John Grisham.

-New analysis from Earnest shows that those who earn a JD degree come from a wide range of prior backgrounds, with the majority having a background in the liberal arts.
+Analysis from Earnest shows that those who earn a JD degree come from a wide range of prior backgrounds, with the majority having a background in the liberal arts.

 The Most Popular Pre-Law Majors